Azure/AML-Kubernetes/docs/troubleshooting.md

 See this [issue](https://github.com/volcano-sh/volcano/issues/1680).

 ### How to validate private workspace endpoint  <a name="valid-private-workspace"></a>
 If you setup private endpoint for your workspace, it's important to test its availability before using it.
 Otherwise, it may cause unknown errors, like installation errors.
-You can follow the steps below to test if the private workspace endpoint is available in your cluster.
-Follow this [doc](./private-link.md#private-link-issue) to valid private link.
+You can follow this [doc](./private-link.md#private-link-issue) to test if the private workspace endpoint is available in your cluster.
 For how to setup private link with AzureML extension, please refer to [private link](./private-link.md).

+### Prometheus operator <a name="prom-op"></a>
+[Promtheus operator](https://github.com/prometheus-operator/prometheus-operator) is an open source framework to help build metric monitoring system in kubernetes.
+AzureML extension also utilizes promtheus operator to help monitor resource utilization of jobs.
+The following lists the open source components used for collecting metrics in AzureML extension:
+1. Promtheus operator serves to make running Prometheus on top of Kubernetes as easy as possible, while preserving Kubernetes-native configuration options.
+1. Promtheus serves to collect, calculate and upload metrics.
+1. CAdvisor is an open-source agent integrated into the kubelet binary that monitors resource usage and analyzes the performance of containers.
+CAdvisor produces the original metrics.
+1. Kube-state-metrics (KSM) generates metrics about the state of the objects in Kubernetes.
+Those metrics are used for performing correlation operations.
+1. Dcgm-exporter is used for collecting gpu metrics.
+Please refer to [DCGM exporter](#dcgm) for more information.

+If prometheus operator has already been installed in cluster by other service, you can specify ```installPromOp=false``` to disable prometheus operator in AzureML extension side to avoid conflictions between two prometheus operators.
+In this case, all prometheus instances will be managed by the existing promtheus operator.
+And to make sure prometheus works properly, the following things need to be paid attention when you disable promtheus operator in Azureml extension side.
+1. Check if prometheus in azureml namespace is managed by prometheus operator.
+In some scenarios, prometheus operator is set to only monitor some specific namespaces.
+If so, please make sure azureml namespace is in the white list.
+Refer to [command flags](https://github.com/prometheus-operator/prometheus-operator/blob/b475b655a82987eca96e142fe03a1e9c4e51f5f2/cmd/operator/main.go#L165) for more information.
+2. Check if kubelete-service is enabled in prometheus operator.
+Kubelet-service contains all the endpoints of kubelet.
+Refer to [command flags](https://github.com/prometheus-operator/prometheus-operator/blob/b475b655a82987eca96e142fe03a1e9c4e51f5f2/cmd/operator/main.go#L149) for more information.
+And also need to make sure that kubelet-service has a label named k8s-app and it's value is kubelet
+3. Create ServiceMonitor for kubelet-service.
+Run the following command with variables replaced:
+    ```bash
+    cat << EOF | kubectl apply -f -
+    apiVersion: monitoring.coreos.com/v1
+    kind: ServiceMonitor
+    metadata:
+      name: prom-kubelet
+      namespace: azureml
+      labels:
+        release: "<extension-name>"     # Please replace to your Azureml extension name
+    spec:
+      endpoints:
+      - port: https-metrics
+        scheme: https
+        path: /metrics/cadvisor
+        honorLabels: true
+        tlsConfig:
+          caFile: /var/run/secrets/kubernetes.io/serviceaccount/ca.crt
+          insecureSkipVerify: true
+        bearerTokenFile: /var/run/secrets/kubernetes.io/serviceaccount/token
+        relabelings:
+        - sourceLabels:
+          - __metrics_path__
+          targetLabel: metrics_path
+      jobLabel: k8s-app
+      namespaceSelector:
+        matchNames:
+        - "<namespace-of-your-kubelet-service>"  # Please change this to the same namespace of your kubelet-service
+      selector:
+        matchLabels:
+          k8s-app: kubelet    # Please make sure your kubelet-service has a label named k8s-app and it's value is kubelet

+    EOF
+    ```

 ### DCGM exporter <a name="dcgm"></a>
 [Dcgm-exporter](https://github.com/NVIDIA/dcgm-exporter) is the official tool recommended by NVIDIA for collecting GPU metrics.
 We have integrated it into Azureml extension.
 But, by default, dcgm-exporter is not enabled, and no GPU metrics are collected.
 You can specify ```installDcgmExporter``` flag to ```true``` to enable it.
 As it's NVIDIA's official tool, you may already have it installed in your GPU cluster.
-So, you can follow the steps below to integrate your dcgm-exporter into Azureml extension.
+If so, you can follow the steps below to integrate your dcgm-exporter into Azureml extension.
 Another thing to note is that dcgm-exporter allows user to config which metrics to expose.
-So, for Azureml extension, please make sure ```DCGM_FI_DEV_GPU_UTIL```, ```DCGM_FI_DEV_FB_FREE``` and ```DCGM_FI_DEV_FB_USED``` metris are exposed.
+For Azureml extension, please make sure ```DCGM_FI_DEV_GPU_UTIL```, ```DCGM_FI_DEV_FB_FREE``` and ```DCGM_FI_DEV_FB_USED``` metris are exposed.

 1. Make sure you have Aureml extension and dcgm-exporter installed successfully.
 Dcgm-exporter can be installed by [Dcgm-exporter helm chart](https://github.com/NVIDIA/dcgm-exporter) or [Gpu-operator helm chart](https://github.com/NVIDIA/gpu-operator)